 Be nice.
 Or else.

-designer∞developer Joined over 4 years ago via an invitation from Allan G. Jon has invited Albert Treat, Luke Murphy-Wearmouth, Utku Can, Jase Coop, Fabian Perez and 4 others, Joris Rigerl, Ollie Glass, Nick Marsh, Paulo Pereira
+AI design @ Airbnb Joined almost 5 years ago via an invitation from Allan G. Jon has invited Albert Treat, Luke Murphy-Wearmouth, Utku Can, Jase Coop, Fabian Perez and 4 others, Joris Rigerl, Ollie Glass, Nick Marsh, Paulo Pereira

 I have 2x Dell U2515H monitors.